Petchtanong Petchfergus: ONE Championship

 On August 18, 2020, Petchtanong signed with ONE Championship.
 In his debut at ONE Championship: A New Breed 3 on September 18, 2020, Petchtanong lost by knockout to Capitan Petchyindee Academy just 6 seconds into the first round, setting a new record for fastest knockout in ONE Super Series history.

 Petchtanong made his sophomore appearance in the promotion against Zhang Chenglong at ONE Championship: Revolution on September 24, 2021.
 He won the bout via unanimous decision.

-Petchtanong was scheduled to face Hiroki Akimoto for the ONE Bantamweight Kickboxing World Championship at ONE 163 on November 18, 2022.
+Petchtanong faced Hiroki Akimoto for the ONE Bantamweight Kickboxing World Championship at ONE 163 on November 19, 2022.
 He won the fight by split decision.

+Doping suspension

+On July 26, 2023, it was announced that Petchtanong was stripped of the title and suspended from ONE Championship for a year due to testing positive for both metenolone and boldenone, banned substance according to the World Anti-Doping Agency (WADA).
+The positive result came from an out of competition test performed on June 10, 2023.

+After a 1-year hiatus from suspended, Petchtanong faced Alaverdi Ramazanov on June 28, 2024, at ONE Friday Fights 68.
+He won the fight via technical knockout in round two.

+Petchtanong was scheduled to face Nabil Anane on December 7, 2024, at ONE Fight Night 26.
+However, the bout was cancelled when Petchtanong failed hydration and missed weight and was hospitalized and required IV drips.

+Petchtanong is scheduled to face Ilias Ennahachi on February 20, 2025, at ONE 171.